noamraph/nix-pills/pills/03-enter-environment.md

     hello -> /nix/store/58r35bqb4f3lxbnbabq718svq9i2pda3-hello-2.10/bin/hello
     [...]

-Okay, that\'s clearer now. `nix-env` merged the paths from the installed derivations. `which man` points to the Nix profile, rather than the system `man`, because `~/.nix-profile/bin` is at the head of `$PATH`.
+Okay, that's clearer now. `nix-env` merged the paths from the installed derivations. `which man` points to the Nix profile, rather than the system `man`, because `~/.nix-profile/bin` is at the head of `$PATH`.

 ## Rolling back and switching generation

 The last command installed `man`.
 We should be at generation 3, unless you changed something in the middle.
-Let\'s say we want to rollback to the old generation:
+Let's say we want to rollback to the old generation:

     $ nix-env --rollback